hippiehunter/dblbook/src/guessing_game/guessing_game.md

 proc
 ```

 `main` indicates the starting point of the program.
 In DBL, `main` is a special keyword used to define the entry point of the application.
-As you've seen in the hello world example, you can skip the `main` keyword and just start with a `proc`.
+As you've seen in the Hello World example, you can skip the `main` keyword and just start with `proc`.
 In this example we're using a fully declared main. `proc` signals the transition from the data division to the procedure division.
 The procedure division contains the statements that perform the tasks of the program.

 ```dbl
 stty(0) ; Enable .NET console input
 ```

 DBL has multiple ways to read input from the console.
 The `stty` statement is used to enable the .NET console input.
-This is necessary to use the `Console.ReadLine()` method in the program and it's mutually exclusive with other console input methods.
+This is necessary to use the `Console.ReadLine()` method in the program, and it's mutually exclusive with other console input methods.

 ```dbl
 Console.WriteLine("Guess the number!")